-Surgery for ENS has typically involved using implants or bulking materials to increase the size of any remaining turbinate tissue, or to increase nasal resistance by implanting materials in other locations (such as the nasal septum) in an attempt to recreate a nasal turbinate.
+Surgery for ENS has typically involved using implants or bulking materials to increase the size of any remaining turbinate tissue, or to increase nasal resistance by implanting materials to recreate a nasal turbinate.
 These implants have been partially successful in reducing the turbulence of nasal airflow that occurs.
 However, these implants do not reproduce the humidification or immune protection aspects of the original turbinate mucosa.
-The choice of implant is also difficult for surgeons.
-Initially surgeons prefer to use absorbable materials such as hyaluronic acid to see if patients will benefit from an implant.
-Later, more permanent implants such as with Gore-Tex or acellular dermis have been tried.
-Many patients report modest benefit with these implant options.
-Recently, a few centers have started implementing platelet-rich plasma combined with acellular extracellular matrix implants for the therapy of ENS.
+Implanted materials include cartilage, bone, fat and acelluar dermis.
+We also have considerable experience with platelet-rich plasma combined with acellular extracellular matrix implants for the therapy of ENS.

 Please contact us to set an appointment and review your options.